 But let’s be honest: If you don’t have a daily or weekly reminder of what you want to achieve, it’s easy for your goals to get lost along the way, or fall off completely.
 And as situations and life changes over time, goals change too.

-So that’s what a mid-year financial reset is for: to remind yourself of what you wanted to achieve, adjust your targets to get back on track, or update your goals to better reflect where you’re at in your life.
+So that’s what a financial reset is for: to remind yourself of what you wanted to achieve, adjust your targets to get back on track, or update your goals to better reflect where you’re at in your life.

 Cassidy and Anelisa chat about what they learnt from their financial resets.

-The 4-step mid-year financial reset
+The 4-step financial reset

 Step 1: Refresh your memory on what you wanted to achieve